sarvodaya-network/sarvodaya.eu/library/flosha/precepts/sarva-dharma-samanatva.md

 ---

 All prophets and sages have appeared im time, in particular time and in particular circumstances.
 They acted in particular cultures and within particular religious contexts and they have chosen very particular language to convey their message.
 We cannot do so as if all that isn't relevant to their teaching.
 There is a core to the teaching by all of them, which is true regardless of the language they have chosen, the context in which they were spoken, or the time and culture in which they appeared; there is, if course, an eternal value and truth to their messages.

 Nonetheless the message is worded in particular, limited ways.
-The New Testament isn't even written in the language that Jesus used to convey his message.
-He didn't even speak that language and yet we regard it as totally authoritative without any doubt.
+The New Testament isn't even written in the language that Jesus used to convey his message and has been written and codified later.
+He didn't even speak that language and yet we regard it as totally authoritative without any doubt, disregard other evangelical texts that may be just as valuable and so on.

+But if that is the case, if prophets, sages, saints, appear at different times, and when they use particular languages and so forth, then we also should be able to at least consider the possibility that we also need and require, in our context of today, new words, new explanations, new formulations, new forms, that fit to the demands of our time.
+Meister Eckhart for instance and other german preachers have probably helped more Christians understand crucial aspects of the christian teachings than most priests in medieval Germany, because they could translate the *essence* of the teaching into a well understandable language of the people at the time.